90+ Wine Club Review

 Because this is a tiny company with two people whose livelihood is completely dependent on keeping their customers happy and ordering more wine, you get top notch customer service.
 We couldn’t find any complaints online and we suspect you won’t find anything to complain about yourself.

 When it comes to conveniences, Wired For Wine® has you covered.
 The most important convenience is getting text and/or email notifications when your wine club shipment has gone out.
-Since Wired For Wine® ships four times per year (the first week of March, June, September, December) it’s easy enough to know when to expect your wine, roughly.
+Since Wired For Wine® ships four times per year it’s easy enough to know when to expect your wine, roughly.
 Nowadays most wine clubs offer this service, and if they don’t you can sign up for it directly via FedEx Delivery Manager and UPS MyChoice.
 For all other account-related inquiries and activities, you can email Evans or Tanya for a quick reply or dispatch of your request.

 No introductory offers, no discounts on reorders, and no special members-only deals... in other words, you're already getting the best price and they've made that as easy as possible for you.